Mixed

 How did blacksmiths make armor in the past?

-READ: What are the major contributions of the Renaissance?
+READ: What are the economics problem?

 Then blacksmiths began to make the shape of the specific piece of equipment with the help of special steel form templates.
 They looked like many different anvils fixed vertically.
 Cold forging was used to get a basic shape for the armor.